billster45/NLP-Intuition/README.md

 Going beyond count based word embeddings - Word2vec
 ===================================================

 TF-IDF and LSA have been called [count based methods](http://clic.cimec.unitn.it/marco/publications/acl2014/baroni-etal-countpredict-acl2014.pdf).
 More recent methods use the context of words such as [Word2vec](https://www.tensorflow.org/tutorials/representation/word2vec).
-Its word embedding uses a context predicting approach.
+Its word embedding uses a context predicting approach we explore using the [RStudio blog](https://blogs.rstudio.com/tensorflow/posts/2017-12-22-word-embeddings-with-keras/)example